 Peyto Lake is another of those stretches of water which will take you by surprise at the startling azure blue color of its waters.
-Located high up in the Canadian Rockies at an altitude of over six thousand feet, it is incorporated in the boundaries of the Banff National Park near Alberta.
+Located high up in the Canadian Rockies at an altitude of over six thousand feet, it is incorporated in the boundaries of the Banff National Park.
 It’s a small, but easily accessed glacial lake which measures just under two miles at its longest point, only half a mile at its widest and has a surface area of two square miles.
 As far as Canadian lakes go, it’s quite petit.

 Why go?
 Even though Peyto Lake is up in the mountains, it’s is relatively easy to get to.
 Which is great if you’re not the backpacking, trailblazing, hiking type.
 It means you don’t have to miss out.
 Peyto Lake can be reached by driving through the Banff National Park on highway 93 or the Icefields Parkway to call it by its other name.
 Don’t feel guilty for not hiking, the photographs you take will be just as stunningly impressive as if you’d walked.

 4. Emerald Lake